laurakalbag/accessibilityforeveryonedotsite/considering-accessibility.page.md

 title: Considering Accessibility
 layout: ./Chapter.layout.js
 index: 2
+script: |
+  import ChapterUpdate from './ChapterUpdate.fragment.js'
 ---

+<${ChapterUpdate}/>

-The BBC homepage is a brilliant example of accessible web practices in the wild ([Fig 1.1](#fig-1-1)).
+<div id="start"><p>The BBC homepage is a brilliant example of accessible web practices in the wild (<a href="#fig-1-1">Fig 1.1</a>).
 The layout clearly distinguishes the different areas of content.
 The simple interactive elements are easy to use.
 The copy is understandable—helped along by readable typography and a high contrast between the text and background colors.
-And the page is straightforward to navigate for people using a screen reader and keyboard navigation.
+And the page is straightforward to navigate for people using a screen reader and keyboard navigation.</p></div>

 <figure id="fig-1-1"><img alt="The BBC homepage features the date, weather, and top new stories." src="/images/fig-1-01-bbc-home.png"/><figcaption><span class="fig-number">Fig 1.1:</span> The BBC homepage requires a very flexible design as the news content is updated so regularly and can be customized by users.
 The background can even be themed to fit news events.</figcaption></figure>